cyberbotics/webots/docs/guide/object-geometries.md

 The `size` and `angles` fields specify the edges and angles of the parallelepiped:
 - `angles.x`: angle in y direction between front and back faces of the prism
 - `angles.y`: angle between base and side edges of the parallelogram face
-- `angles.z`: angle in x direction between front and back faces of the prism
+- `angles.z`: angle in z direction between front and back faces of the prism

 Available texture mappings:
 - `cube` mapping: see texture at projects/samples/geometries/worlds/textures/cube\_mapping.jpg